Codecademy/docs/content/html/concepts/tables/terms/rowspan/rowspan.md

   - "paths/full-stack-engineer-career-path"
 ---

+[Table with cell that spans two rows]: https://raw.githubusercontent.com/Codecademy/docs/main/media/html-rowspan.png

-Specifies the number of rows a cell should span.
+The `rowspan` attribute specifies the number of rows a cell should span.

 ## Syntax